 We also found it really interesting that he created a private flight option, Lanai Air, because he didn’t feel like the current option was reliable enough for guests.
 This man is truly committed to growing this island’s tourism!

-As we drove around learning the history of Lana’i, Alberta would also stop at various lookout points to make sure Buddy could get plenty of great photos.
+As we drove around learning the history of Lanai, Alberta would also stop at various lookout points to make sure Buddy could get plenty of great photos.
 Our favorite was a stop atop a road that wound down to a beach where you could see shipwrecks.
+It is aptly named Shipwreck Beach.

 As lunchtime neared, we swung by Richard’s Market – a wonderful, well-stocked grocery store – where Alberta was thrilled for me to try the fresh poke.
 Since Buddy doesn’t eat fish, I hadn’t made a point to try this famous Hawaiian dish yet, so she was excited to share one of the delicious poke bowls with me.